 2. Dirty Food and Water Dishes

 Water dishes can quickly become scummy, and as this scum builds, it starts to stink.
-Dumping the dish and refilling it with fresh water aren’t enough to get rid of the smell.
+Dumping the dish and refilling it with fresh water isn’t enough to get rid of the smell.
 Food dishes can also grow bacteria and have residue left in them after your turtle or tortoise finishes a meal.
 Even if they eat everything that you offer them, the dish isn’t clean when they’re done.

 What to Do

-At least once a week, if not more often, thoroughly clean the food and water dishes.
+At least once a day, if not more often, thoroughly clean the food and water dishes.
 Don’t use soap, as even a bit left behind can harm your reptile.
 You can soak the dishes in hot water and white vinegar for a few minutes and then scrub the dishes to remove any slime or debris.
 Thoroughly rinse them before using them again.

 3. Unhygienic Enclosures